"Check it out, esse.... shit's going dowwwn." (That's an Albuqueque accent, just FYI, as dictated to me by my Albuquerquean wife).

 There are some anti-police protests in the Duke City.

-A police-involved shooting, caught on police video, sparked the protests.
+A police-involved shooting of James Boyd, caught on police video, sparked the protests.

 If you're right wing, watch this version: